DoebelnAtz/hiisi_frontend/README.md

 <h2>NORM RULES FOR HIVEMIND:</h2>

+<h4>Project Structure</h4>

 React component files and function have to be Capitalized and follow camelCase, other .js files should just be camelCase

 .css files should be lowercase

 Don't put all .js files in the same directory, try to split them up into subdirectories by function

+<h4>Project Code recommendations</h4>

+third party import statements should be at top of page, other import statements should follow them separated by a newline.

 Prefer functional components with react hooks